 This means that labor unions, partisan political organizations, and for-profit organizations do not qualify as approved employers for PSLF.

-Second, you must work full-time for that agency or organization.
-This is defined as at least 30 hours per week.
+Second, you must work full-time for that agency or organization, defined as at least 30 hours per week.

 Additionally, you must have Direct Loans or take steps to consolidate your other forms of federal student loans into Direct Loans.
 Unfortunately, any payments made on your loans before they are consolidated into Direct Loans do not count as qualifying payments.